Should you shop at Amazon or directly through brands? We asked sustainability experts | CNN Underscored

 When thinking of online shopping, one big name probably comes to mind: Amazon.
 But if you’re trying to make the most sustainable decisions possible, you’re probably already wary of Amazon and mega retailers like it.
 Whether it’s because of poor and even dangerous working conditions, wasteful packaging, their effect on small businesses or just because you don’t want to support big companies, there are plenty of reasons to avoid these retailers.

-“Big box stores make it harder for us to trace both the supply chain as well as the employee treatment,” says Ashlee Piper, author of “Give A Sh*t: Do Good.
+“Big-box stores make it harder for us to trace both the supply chain as well as the employee treatment,” says Ashlee Piper, author of “Give A Sh*t: Do Good.
 Live Better.
 Save the Planet.”
-“Moreover, many of these big box stores utilize incredible amounts of energy and space to warehouse, ship, sort, merchandise and offer a wide, accessible variety of goods.
+“Moreover, many of these big-box stores utilize incredible amounts of energy and space to warehouse, ship, sort, merchandise and offer a wide, accessible variety of goods.
 So when you purchase from them, especially to have something shipped to you, as opposed to say, going to your local small business brick-and-mortar and buying something, you’re likely incurring significant environmental and resource tolls, as well as potential human or worker’s rights violations.
-And because those big box supply-, transit- and employee-chains are not terribly transparent, we may never fully know the extent of what our purchases are funding.”
+And because those big-box supply, transit and employee chains are not terribly transparent, we may never fully know the extent of what our purchases are funding.”

 If you prioritize speed and convenience and decide to shop at these big sites anyway, your own shopping habits can drastically reduce your impact.
-“Though there are better, more eco-friendly ways to shop, the two approaches to shopping these sites that cause more eco burden are 1) not shopping with modest consumption in mind (i.e. buying more than you need, duplicates ‘just in case,’ or overindulging in extras or add-ons because of sale pricing; and, 2) purchasing excess with an ‘I’ll return this if it doesn’t work’ mindset,” says Piper.
+“Though there are better, more eco-friendly ways to shop, the two approaches to shopping these sites that cause more eco burden are 1) not shopping with modest consumption in mind (buying more than you need, duplicates ‘just in case,’ or overindulging in extras or add-ons because of sale pricing); and, 2) purchasing excess with an ‘I’ll return this if it doesn’t work’ mindset,” says Piper.
 “Returns are extremely environmentally taxing, from the transit to the waste and sometimes tossed merchandise, so shop with a mindset of moderation whenever possible.”

 “Buying stuff just for the sake of it is terrible for the environment (and our wallets!),” says Pabon.
-“It also sends the wrong message to these big box retailers that consumers just want more, more, more.
+“It also sends the wrong message to these big-box retailers that consumers just want more, more, more.
 That’s why it’s up to us to choose wisely when it comes to our purchase decisions.”

 Why you should shop small

 All this might make you want to skip big sites and shop directly with the little guys, and there are tons of benefits to that.
 But first, it’s important to acknowledge how useful it can be for sustainable products to be widely available on sites like Amazon or on the shelves at your local Target.
 “We strive to make ourselves available to anyone who is looking for a solution to reduce their own reliance on plastic.
-For this reason, it’s important that we offer a solution to people wherever they shop,” says Morgan Stearns, CEO of Stasher.
+For this reason, it’s important that we offer a solution to people wherever they shop,” says Shannon Morgan Stearns, CEO of Stasher.
 Ryan Lupberger, CEO and founder of Cleancult, says the same.
 “For Cleancult, we believe in progress not perfection, so giving consumers as many ways to access these sustainable products as possible is a key driver to positively impact this plastic waste issue,” he says.

 While it’s great that brands offering eco-friendly products get the exposure from being on big sites, there are plenty of reasons to start buying direct once you’ve discovered them.
 “I would buy directly from the manufacturer because I feel and, I’m not 100% sure, but I feel like it’s likelier that they’ll get a higher percentage of the income from that sale and I would rather send a clear message and support the brand directly,” says Goldmark.